Port of Kerch: Information

-Port of Kerch is located in close proximity to the Black Sea waterways of oil transportation, international transport corridors and the Bosphorus (the exit to the Mediterranean Sea).
+The Crimean port of Kerch is located in close proximity to the Black Sea waterways of oil transportation, international transport corridors and the Bosphorus (the exit to the Mediterranean Sea).

 The port is located on the shores of the Kerch -freezing bay.

 On the coast of the Kerch Strait coldest months - January and February.
 The prevailing wind - NE.
 The port is open for navigation all year round.